Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/blknum.md

 You should use [IDTU](../idtu) instead of the BLKNUM parameter, as BLKNUM use is:

-- Deprecated in a mono-node instance
+- Deprecated in a mono- node instance
-- Not supported in multi-node configurations
+- Not supported in multi- node configurations

 [Return to Command index](../../)